On The Hidden Biases of Flow Matching Samplers

-The result in (a) above connects the kinetic energy to negative log density point-wise, saying that the kinetic energy is essentially the negative log density plus a correction term (which is not necessarily positive for all $y \in \R^d$).
-Meanwhile, the exponential concentration of kinetic energy in (b) implies that samples with high kinetic energy are predominantly found in the low-density tail regions of the target distribution $p_1$ (i.e., random sample $Y$ drawn from $p_1$ is exponentially unlikely to have required high energy).
+Part (a) shows that in this Gaussian OT/RF case, kinetic energy differs from the target negative log-density by an explicit quadratic correction.
+Part (b) shows that high-energy samples are exponentially unlikely under \(p_1\).
 Importantly, this phenomenon arises purely from the design of the Gaussian RF model itself and the assumption that $p_1$ is Gaussian.
-Similar bound also holds for the case when $p_1$ is sub-Gaussian.

-\begin{remark} We could also possibly extend the analysis for the mixture of Gaussian case at the cost of more complicated statements and blurring the key message.
-It could also be interesting to look at the cases where $p_1$ has heavy tails, in which case we expect the decay to be slower than exponential. \end{remark}

-It turns out that we can also obtain a similar bound for the empirical RF model $\hat{v}^*(t,z)$ (which is nonlinear in $z$) under the same assumption for $p_1$, despite the fact that it generally does not give rise to an OT map.
+A similar exponential upper-tail bound holds for the empirical RF model conditional on any fixed finite dataset, even though the empirical velocity is nonlinear and generally not OT-optimal.